 The 2016 four-year graduation rate for SPPS hit an all-time high of 76.5 percent.
 Districtwide results were admirable for both traditional and non-traditional secondary schools.

 Dianna Johnson considers the time she spends working with students in the American Indian Education Program’s sewing society as some of the most fulfilling hours of her day.

-Gateway to College is a national program that gives students a second chance at earning a high school diploma while obtaining college credits.
+Gateway to College gives students a second chance for earning a high school diploma while obtaining college credits.

 Inspired by the philosophy of restorative justice, restorative practices are a model for building community.

 SPPS honored its top academic-performing seniors on Sunday, May 7 at the annual Celebration of Excellence.

 Parents and other citizens can help make sure our kids get the best deal possible during the 2017 legislative session.